A Bicycle Ride Along The Rhine

 is an 18-day, 592-mile, 953-kilometer in Germany but adding the portion in Holland

-it becomes an 21-day, 693-mile; 1,116-kilometer bicycle tour along one of the most
+it becomes a 21-day, 693-mile; 1,116-kilometer bicycle tour along one of the most

 important rivers in Europe.
 That said, we choose to accomplish it in four stages,

 the first in 2002 and last two German stages in 2003.
 Finally, the Dutch stage was

 in 2010.
 It is possible to get too much of a good thing all at once.